 Just as smooth as their rollerball cousins, these 1.15mm pencils operate with a simple twist of the top, plus, there is a huge eraser under the top for those who might make an occasional mistake.

 The newest addition is the Sir Isaac.
-It joins best sellers like Crossword, Dmitri, Albert, Dr. Gray and Ice Blue.
+It joins best sellers like Crossword, Dmitri, Albert and Dr. Gray.

 Add some extra erasers and refills and it makes a great gift for the crossword devotee.